North Kelvinside

 North Kelvinside (also referred to as North Kelvin, Cealbhainn a Tuath) is a residential district of the Scottish city of Glasgow.

-It is usually regarded as a subdistrict of Maryhill, sharing its G20 postcode, as well as its House of Commons electoral constituency prior to incorporation into Glasgow North in 2005.
+It is often regarded as a subdistrict of Maryhill, sharing its G20 postcode, as well as its House of Commons electoral constituency prior to incorporation into Glasgow North in 2005.
 However, North Kelvinside was never a part of Maryhill Police Burgh prior to its incorporation into Glasgow in 1912 and the area is markedly different socially and architecturally.

 North Kelvinside was originally part of a country estate, which became enveloped by the surrounding city.
 As a result, many buildings date from the early twentieth century.
 It is located on the northern edge of Glasgow's west end and its southern boundary is marked by the River Kelvin.
-It is close to the Glasgow Botanic Gardens, the former BBC building on Queen Margaret Drive, and in the vicinity of the University of Glasgow, although all are actually outwith the North Kelvinside area itself.
-Being close to Glasgow University many students and academics live in the area.
+It is close to the Glasgow Botanic Gardens, the former BBC Scotland building on Queen Margaret Drive, and in the vicinity of the University of Glasgow, although all are actually outwith the North Kelvinside area itself.
+Being close to the university, many students and academics live in the area.

 Kelvinside House was the property of Lord Provost Sir James Campbell, and was located in the area that is now North Kelvinside.
 It was there that his son, the future Prime Minister Sir Henry Campbell-Bannerman was born 1836.

 North Kelvinside is not directly north of the more upmarket area Kelvinside, which is mainly located to the west.
 Rather, the area is so named because it is located on the north bank of the River Kelvin.
 The housing consists mainly of tenements, although there are also some grander villa-type buildings, converted Victorian townhouses, pre-industrial cottages and a small, well-maintained (now mainly ex-)council estate.
 The area has a reputation for being quiet and tranquil, despite its central location.
 Unusually, it is impossible to fully traverse the district by car in any direction, due in part to a system of road-blocks designed to combat ratrunning.

 Architecturally significant buildings in the area include the Kelvin Stevenson Memorial Church (by J. J. Stevenson, 1898); Gillespie, Kidd & Coia's St. Charles Parish Church (1959), noted for its hyperbolic paraboloid concrete roof and Stations of the Cross sculptures by Benno Schotz; and the unique Mackintosh Church at Queen's Cross, the only church designed by Charles Rennie Mackintosh.
 Another local landmark is Alexander "Greek" Thomson's Sixty Steps (1872).
 Contemporary published sources suggest that the steps, associated retaining wall and the original Queen Margaret Bridge were actually part of John E. Walker's co-ordinated civil engineering works of 1869/1870 to the designs of Ritchie Rodger C.E. in preparation for the development of the suburb.